-I love handmade journals.
-There’s something about them that calls out… “I’m handmade, write in me”!
-So to make things super simple, I’ve turned one of my hand-stitched greeting cards into a journal.
+To make things super simple, I’ve turned one of my hand-stitched greeting cards into a journal.
 Now it’s double the handmade!
 And it fits into a purse or handbag nicely.
-It’s perfect for Mom, Grandma, or anyone who needs a little notebook.
-In fact, my kids are now begging me to make them one of these too!
+It’s perfect for anyone who needs a little notebook.
+In fact, I’ve made a journal for each of my kids too!

 - any size greeting card – or a hand-stitched greeting card